 Wow.
-The friendly man starts reading the side effects 23 seconds and wraps up at the 56 second mark.
+The friendly man starts reading the side effects 23 seconds and wraps up at the 56 second mark (would be lovely to get informed about something like this case at http://sideeffectsofxarelto.org/xarelto-lawsuits/ too, why not?).
 I think I heard something about my tongue swelling up, suicide, being aggressive – maybe he threw the word fatal in there somewhere, I don’t know.
 What I do know is that he’s asking me to reduce my doctor’s roll to that of a drug dealer.
 Honestly, who has the cahones to walk into their doctor’s office and say, “Hey, I’ve got this sleep issue, but it’s all good because I saw this commercial on TV last night, and I just need a prescription for Ambien.
 Write.
 It.
 Up.
 Doc.
 Don’t waste my mother fucking time!“ That’s right, go all Al Pacino on his or her ass.
 Because, despite not being a doctor, there isn’t any reason why you can’t self diagnose yourself.
 You’re smart, right?
 It’s not like you can split the atom or went through four years of medical school, but you’re still pretty smart, so diagnose all night long, as I like to say.
 I’m sure your doctor will think its awesome – or hilarious, or tell you to get out and never come back.

 But if you’ve got a sleep issue, I feel ya.
 I’ve been there.
 That rooster is a bitch, right?
 Oh, you never hallucinated roosters?
 Well, according to the commercial, you’re the only one: the lady saw the rooster until she took Ambien and the guy at her job that looked drowsy (or pissed off because he hates his job, I couldn’t tell) saw the rooster.
 Oh wow, I just realized Ambien come to snuff the rooster!
 That’s totally bizarre!
 Dude, leave the rooster alone, that guy is cool as hell.

-I don’t meant o pick on the Ambien people – I just picked them at random.
+I don’t meant to pick on the Ambien people – I just picked them at random.
 Oh, and because of the rooster.
 The rooster rules.
 “No he ain’t gonna die – no!”